arturonline/docs/iOS/iOS/Networking/Completion Handler.md

 # Completion Handler

-A network request is a long-running operation that runs asynchronously, in the background queue.
+A network request is a long-running operation that runs asynchronously in the background queue.

 When you create a network request, you add a completion handler to the shared `URLSession` instance.
 When the network request is completed, the `URLSession` instance executes your block of code inside the completion handler.

 ## Implement your Completion Handlers

-To write code that takes a completion handler and executes it after a long-running operation is completed we use a escaping notation:
+To write code that takes a completion handler and executes it after a long-running operation is completed we use a closure with escaping notation:

 ```Swift
 func performLongRunningOperation(completion: @escaping () -> Void) {